Iliya-Sanin/Devtools/README.md

 ![Performance](https://res.cloudinary.com/dowdwz8ak/image/upload/v1705193583/Performance_kzye8h.png)
 ## Application
-<p>This tab helps to manahe various aspects of web application, from storage and caching to service workers and performance.</p>
+<p>This tab helps to manage various aspects of web application, from storage and caching to service workers and performance.</p>
 <p> There next important components are:</p>
 <p>- The list of elements as application list, storage list, background service list;</p>
 <p>- Cookies;</p>